-Introduction to designing a virtual collaborative, intercultural exchange process (May-June)
+Introduction to designing a virtual collaborative, intercultural exchange process

 Through weekly self-study (1.5-2-hours) and four online group meetings (2-hours), participants will experience how combining synchronous and asynchronous learning components enhance learner engagement.
 Participants will also gain first-hand experience with the tools covered in the training through collaborative, action-oriented assignments and exercises focussing on the design and implementation of VIS projects.